michaelbrusegard/dotfiles/README.md

 <img width="560" alt="Desktop wallpaper" src="https://github.com/user-attachments/assets/43a9b48a-b2b5-4a69-8afe-fd166f0f5380">

+My setup evolves over time, so the screenshots might not reflect the current state of my setup.

 ## Espresso (Ubuntu Server)

 Espresso is my personal home server used for hosting various appications and services.